Barbrey Ryswell, by Delaney02©

 Appearance and Character

-Barbrey Dustin has wrinkles around her mouth and eyes, but she is still tall, unbent and handsome.
-Her hair is equal parts brown and grey, wearing it tied behind her head in a widow's knot.
+Barbrey Dustin is still tall, unbent and handsome.
+She has wrinkles around her mouth and eyes, and her hair is equal parts brown and grey.
+She wears her hair tied behind her head in a widow's knot.
 She usually dresses all in black, but she sometimes accentuates her attire with vair.
 While intelligent, she has grown into a bitter woman over the years.
-Barbrey's personal banner flying over the keep of Barrow Hall quarters the spiked crown and crossed long axes of House Dustin with the golden horsehead of her father, Lord Rodrik Ryswell.
+Barbrey's personal banner flying over the keep of Barrow Hall quarters the spiked crown and crossed long axes of House Dustin with the golden horse head of her father, Lord Rodrik Ryswell.

-When her husband, Willam Dustin, rode off to war in Robert's Rebellion, Barbrey gifted him with a fine red steed, the pride of her father's herd.
-Lord Willam swore he would return to her mounted on the horse.
-After the war Lord Eddard Stark returned the steed to Barbrey, but not her lord husband, who died at the Tower of Joy.
+Instead, Barbrey was married to Lord Willam Dustin of Barrowton.
+Not yet half a year into the marriage, Robert's Rebellion began, and Lord Willam rode off to war.
+Barbrey gifted him with a fine red steed, the pride of her father's herd, and Willam swore he would return to her mounted on the horse.
+After the war ended, Lord Eddard Stark returned the steed to Barbrey, but not her lord husband, who died at the Tower of Joy.
 She bears an intense grudge against Eddard for not bringing her husband's bones north with him so she could bury him at his ancestral home.

 A Game of Thrones